source-ag/assignment-software-engineering-v2/assignment.md

 - Can you describe the biggest short-comings of your solution and which steps could be taken to improve on that?

+**NOTE:** your experience as a software engineer influences our expectations on the completeness of your solution - both in terms of requirements and bonus objectives met.
+In other words: we expect different things from someone with 1 year of experience than from someone with 10 years of experience.

 ## Additional information and assumptions

 - The required raw data to test your solution can be found through this link: https://drive.google.com/drive/folders/1TV20EVuxcmaqro7e0HfmX2j6HtILNwXB?usp=sharing